R. C. O. Benjamin

-R. C. O. Benjamin (March 31, 1855 – October 2, 1900) was a journalist, lawyer, and minister in the United States.
-He was an editor or contributor to numerous newspapers throughout the country, and may have been the first black editor of a white paper when he became editor of the Daily Sun In Los Angeles.
+R. C. O. Benjamin (né Robert Charles O'Hara Benjamin; March 31, 1855 – October 2, 1900) was a West Indies-born American journalist, lawyer, and minister.
+He was an editor or contributor to numerous newspapers throughout the country, and may have been the first black editor of a white paper when he became editor of the Daily Sun In Los Angeles, California.
 He was also possibly the first black man admitted to the California bar, and may have been admitted to the bar in twelve states.
 In 1900 he was working as a prominent lawyer in Lexington Kentucky when he was beaten for helping register black voters by a white man who opposed his efforts.
 Later that day he was killed by the same man.

 Early life and education

 Robert Charles O'Hara Benjamin was born in St. Kitts on March 31, 1855.
 He attended compulsory schools until the age of eleven when he was sent to England for private tutoring, and then enrolled in Trinity College, Oxford University where he studied for three years.
 He left Oxford without receiving a degree and made a two year tour of the East Indies including Sumatra and Java.
 After returning to England, he sailed to New York City, arriving April 13, 1869.
 Ten days later he took a six month cruise to South America and the Caribbean as a cabin boy on the Lepanto captained by Cyrus E. Staples.
 The tour stopped in Venezuela, Curaçao, Demerara, and the West Indies.
 In the fall of 1869 he returned and settled in New York City.